qulle/oltb/README_INTERNAL.md

 ```

 #### URL Markers
-A marker can be created by providing the `oltb-marker` object as the GET parameter according to the following syntax.
+A marker can be created by providing the `oltb-marker` object as the GET parameter with the following syntax.
 ```
 /?oltb-marker={"title":"Marker Title","description":"Information about the maker","icon":"exclamationTriangle.filled","fill":"EB4542FF","stroke":"FFFFFFFF","layerName":"URL Marker","projection":"EPSG:4326","lon":18.0685,"lat":59.3293,"zoom":8}
 ```

-Test the marker above using the <a href='https://qulle.github.io/oltb/?oltb-marker={"title":"Marker Title","description":"Information about the maker","icon":"ExclamationTriangle.Filled","backgroundColor":"EB4542FF","color":"FFFFFFFF","layerName":"URL Marker","projection":"EPSG:4326","lon":18.0685,"lat":59.3293,"zoom":8}' target="_blank">demo page</a>.
+Test the marker above using the <a href='https://qulle.github.io/oltb/?oltb-marker={"title":"Marker Title","description":"Information about the maker","icon":"exclamationTriangle.filled","fill":"EB4542FF","stroke":"FFFFFFFF","layerName":"URL Marker","projection":"EPSG:4326","lon":18.0685,"lat":59.3293,"zoom":8}' target="_blank">demo page</a>.

 The JSON object has the following structure.
 ```json